 A thought provoking piece that brings all our ‘first world problems' into sharp relief.
 The greatest threat to global security and well-being is what we have been doing, and continue to do, to our environment.
-Whilst the jury's still out on climate change, it's clear in many other respects that we need to quickly realise there is #NoPlanetB
+Whilst many questions remain to be answered regarding the (numerous) drivers of climate change, it's nevertheless clear that we need to quickly realise there is #NoPlanetB

 Self-esteem is essentially about capacity, whereas self-worth is about value.
-Self-esteem is, fundamentally, therefore of little use in the absence of self-worth.
-This is why the pursuit of self-esteem can be premature and yield short-lived, superficial results
+Relatively good self-esteem is therefore, ultimately, of little help in the absence of self-worth.
+The pursuit of self-esteem, or attempts to boost it, can be premature and yield short-lived, superficial results

-Self-love, or an internal recognition of one’s value, should ideally be anchored in an innate sense of oneself as valuable and lovable; it is not enough that it be predicated merely on being ‘good’ at this or that, or ‘favoured’ by this or that individual or group e.g. in recognition of our efforts/abilities in particular areas
+Self-love, or an internal recognition of one’s value, should ideally be anchored in an innate sense of oneself as valuable and lovable; it is not enough that it be predicated merely on being ‘good’ at this or that, or favoured/appreciated by this or that person(s) e.g. in recognition of our efforts/abilities in particular areas

-We absolutely are, in a moral sense, ostensibly ‘the sum of our actions’; however, whilst this is how we may define our moral identity, this is but one component of our essential being.
-Stong, sustainable self-worth reflects a deeper/broader knowledge of oneself that may centre on an appreciation of our core psychology, and related values e.g. one’s ‘character’, but is not limited to our conduct or achievements e.g. within the domain of moral behaviour
+We absolutely are, in a moral sense, ostensibly ‘the sum of our actions’.
+However, whilst this is how we may define moral identity, it is but one component of our essential being.
+Strong, sustainable self-worth reflects a deeper/broader knowledge of oneself that may centre on an appreciation of our core psychology or (manifest) ‘character’, but is not limited to our conduct or achievements e.g. within the domain of ethical behaviour

-In focusing too heavily on self-esteem boosting endeavours one can place too much emphasis on building self-acceptance in relation to tokenistic, transient, external factors, indulge vices like pride/egotism, and indeed miss out on opportunities to bolster self-worth through introspection e.g. relating to contemplating upstream processes such as "I am interested in self-improvement, therefore I am an admirable soul"
+In focusing too heavily on self-esteem boosting endeavours one can place too much emphasis on building self-acceptance in relation to tokenistic, transient, external factors, (inadvertently) indulge vices like pride/egotism, and indeed potentially miss out on opportunities to bolster self-worth through introspection e.g. interrogating upstream processes, such as: "I am interested in self-improvement, and this is a valuable quality"

-Every human being out there has value, and all have the capacity to love themselves – we need to rediscover the sort of simple, infantile sense of unconditional love and security that we associate with early years maternal love/support and imprint it in the ‘parental voice’ of our psyches: "I am valuable, I am worthy of love"
+Every human being has value, and each has the capacity to love themselves – often what people need is to rediscover/internalise the sort of simple, infantile sense of unconditional love and security that we associate with early years parental love/support.
+Some find it helpful to seek to imprint this in the ‘parental voice’ of our psyches through things like meditation, mantras, and (self-)hypnosis e.g. "I am valuable; I am loving; I am loved; I am worthy of love"

 Link: How To Build Self Worth